Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-Melis et al.~\cite{melis2019exploiting} first propose MIA in the FL setting.
-They focus on deep learning models that operate on non-numeric data where the input space is discrete and sparse (e.g., natural-language text).
-These models first use an embedding layer to transform inputs into a lower-dimensional vector representation via an embedding matrix and the embedding matrix is treated as a parameter of the global model and optimized collaboratively.
-The attacker is assumed to be one of the participants that exploits the behavior of the update gradient of the embedding layer.
-During training, the embedding layer's gradient is sparse with respect to the input words: given a batch of text, the embedding is updated only with the words that appear in the batch.
-The gradients of the other words are zeros.
-The adversary thus exploits this difference that directly reveals which words occur in the training batches used by the honest participants during collaborative learning to decide whether a text record was a member or not.
+Fig.~\ref{fig::fed_avg} shows the FedAvg algorithm~\cite{mcmahan2017communication}.
+During multiple rounds of communication between server and parties, a central model is trained.
+At each communication round, the server distributes the current central model to local parties.
+The local parties then perform local optimization using their own data.
+To minimize communication, parties might update the local model for several epochs during a single communication round.
+Next, the optimized local models are sent back to the server, who averages them to allocate a new central model.
+The performance of the new central model decides the training is either stopped or a new communication round starts.
+In FL, parties never share data, only their model weights or gradients.

-Truex et al.~\cite{truex2019demystifying} introduce the threat of MIA when the adversary is a participant in the FL system.
-Their FL setting is different from the previously mentioned setting.
-Instead of sharing the parameters to build a global model, each participant trains its local model and only shares the prediction probability when inferring a new instance.
-For example in the three party case, for an input $\bm{x}$, party $2$ computes a probability vector $\hat{p}_2(y \mid \bm{x})$ and share it with the other two parties.
-They assume different parties of the federated system have very different datasets, which leads to sufficiently different decision boundaries for different parties.
-The decision boundary differences reveal the underlying training data and thus reveals the membership information.
-They evaluate the insider attacks on the decision tree models and demonstrate that the insider attacker achieves better attack performance than that of the outsider attacker.
+In the context of FL, the attacker can be either the central server or a certain number of parties who aim to infer whether a data record was used to train the global model.
+Melis et al.~\cite{melis2019exploiting} introduced the first MIA against FL.
+They focus on a text classification problem and the target models are recurrent neural networks with a word-embedding layer to transform inputs into a lower-dimensional vector representation via an embedding matrix.
+The embedding matrix is treated as a parameter of the global model and optimized collaboratively.
+During training, the embedding layer's gradient is sparse with respect to the input words.
+This means for a given batch of text, the embedding is updated only with the words that appear in the batch, and the gradients of the other words are zeros.
+The attacker can observe the non-zero gradients to infer which words occur in the training dataset.
+Truex et al.~\cite{truex2019demystifying} introduce an MIA against heterogeneous FL where each party trains a local model and only shares confidence scores when making predictions for a new record.
+They assume different parties have very different datasets, which leads to sufficiently different decision boundaries for different parties.
+The decision boundary differences reveal the underlying training data, enabling an insider attacker to infer whether a data record is in the local datasets of the other parties.